Fundamental Theorem of Algebra

 Likewise, when we know the factors of a polynomial we also know the roots.

-It is degree 2 (the largest exponent is 2) so there will be 2 factors.
+It is degree 2 so there are 2 factors.

 I just happen to know this is the factoring: